Terms of Business

 Cancellation by Travers & Co.
 Insurances Ltd

 Travers & Co.
-Insurances Ltd. reserves the right, notwithstanding delivery of policy document or receipt of same by the insured, to cancel the policy of insurance and obtain a credit from the Insurer/Product Producer, apply same in the reduction of the amount due by the insured in the event of the following:
+Insurances Ltd. reserves the right, notwithstanding delivery of policy document or receipt of same by you, to cancel the policy of insurance and obtain a cancellation premium rebate from the Insurer, apply same in the reduction of the amount due by you in the event of the following:

 - Non-payment of a policy premium, in whole or in part, due at inception, renewal or following a mid-term alteration.